Inside: Favorite children's books on the human body to help with potty training.

 They are NOT born understanding where pee comes from, why it's healthy to take care of your body and pee when you FEEL the pee...that's all learned.
 And when a toddler goes diaper-free, they are first learning what it FEELS like to release their pee outside of a diaper.
 Different sensation, right?

 And remember toddlers don't like NEW.

 And then there's the poop.

 Do you have a name for the part of the body where poop comes out?
-Because especially if your child is having any trouble around pooping in the potty, you want to give that part of the body a name (that you and your family feel comfortable with) to normalize it, make it all feel less scary.
+Because especially if your child is having any trouble around pooping in the potty, you want to give that part of the body a name (that you and your family feel comfortable with) to normalize it, make it all feel less scary and strange.

 Where does the poop come out?

 Well, the anus to be straightforward — that's the human anatomy.
 So whether you use that word..butthole, whatever you feel comfortable with, you're starting to explain to your toddler about their body, where poop comes out.

 Knowing what to expect helps a lot with toddler anxiety.
 It also helps to explain the timing of WHEN you go potty to poop (BEFORE poop comes out of your bum.)